x-limitless-x/blakedrumm.com/_posts/2026-08-07-vscode-ai-council.markdown

 I created **VS Code AI Council** to make multi-model engineering useful without making every request a multi-agent event.
 It installs a custom GitHub Copilot agent system in Visual Studio Code with one visible coordinator, hidden model-specific experts, and bounded leaf reviewers.

 The coordinator starts with the smallest strategy that can produce a defensible result.
 Most requests can be handled directly.
-Larger requests can be delegated to one expert, two focused experts in parallel, an adversarial review, or a full team of configured models.
+Larger requests can be delegated to one expert, two focused experts in parallel, an adversarial debate, or a full team of configured models, and an explicit request can open a sixth tier that asks every expert for an exhaustive review.

 The result is a single entry point for day-to-day work while still making multiple model perspectives available when the task warrants the additional time and cost.